-Loads to do for the kids and grown ups too.
+The Cape Town Waterfront offers loads to do for the kids and grown ups too.
 Boat rides, ships moving around the harbour, seals, entertainment and many choices for meals.
 There are great shopping and markets to be found here as well.

 Also popular is the interactive science museum Telkom Exploratorium.
 Kids can take a whirl on a gyroscope and a virtual-reality trip in a speeding Ferrari or join a vibrant drumming session at the Drum Cafe or at the Pumphouse.

 Scratch Patch Mineral World - in the V&A Waterfront and Simons Town.
 Considered the "gemstone capital of the world" South Africa has almost half of the world's gemstones.
 Enjoy "scratching" through thousands of polished gemstones spread over the floors at the Scratch Patch, its great fun.There is also a factory shop from which to purchase high quality stones and various arts and crafts as well as great gifts to take home

 Sea Point Promenade stretches from from Mouille Point to Bantry Bay.
 Walk along the promenade and stop to play at the parks adjacent to the walkway.
 The kids can play while you admire the amazing sea view.
 Walk or jog right next to the sea or have a picnic and watch the world go by.

 Bikes are available to rent near the end of the promenade where all the food stalls are found.
 Reward the kids with an ice-cream and snacks.
 The Pavillion swimming pool has a large kiddie pool and is a great way for the kids to cool down, especially if your accommodation does not have a swimming pool.